Anjaana Anjaani: Release

-Made on a production and marketing budget of ₹380 million, the film immediately recovered ₹430 million, slightly more than its entire budget, before its release.
+Made on a production and marketing budget of ₹380 million, Anjaana Anjaani immediately recovered ₹430 million, slightly more than its entire budget, before its release.
 This included ₹220 million from satellite rights, ₹80 million from music rights, and ₹130 million from distribution sales in territories other than Mumbai and Delhi, where the film was distributed directly by Eros.
-Bollywood Hungama noted that "the revenue generated from these territories, besides Home Video, will add to the profits of the film".
+Bollywood Hungama noted that "the revenue generated from these territories, besides home video, will add to the profits of the film".
 The film's box office revenue on its opening day was ₹80 million.
-Anjaana Anjaani made over ₹257 million at the domestic box office and a further US$1.7 million from overseas, for a worldwide opening weekend of over ₹382 million.
+The film made over ₹257 million at the domestic box office and a further US$1.7 million from overseas, for a worldwide opening weekend of over ₹382 million.
 During its theatrical run, the film grossed over ₹544 million in India, and over US$3.1 million in the overseas market, for a total of ₹685 million.
-The film was declared a hit by Box Office India.
+The film was declared as a semi-hit by Box Office India.

 Distributed by Eros International, Anjaana Anjaani was released on DVD on 16 November 2010 in all regions on a single NTSC-format disc.
 The film's Video CD was released at the same time.
-A 2-disc DVD edition was also released later, which included a poster autographed by Kapoor and Chopra.
+A 2-disc DVD edition was also released later, which included a poster autographed by Chopra and Kapoor.